brylevkirill/notes/Machine Learning.md

 ---
 ### inductive programming

   "The essence of programmatic representations is that they are well-specified, compact, combinatorial and hierarchical.
-  - well-specified:  Unlike sentences in natural language, programs are unambiguous, although two distinct programs can be precisely equivalent.
+  - *well-specified*:  Unlike sentences in natural language, programs are unambiguous, although two distinct programs can be precisely equivalent.
-  - compact:  Programs allow us to compress data on the basis of their regularities.
+  - *compact*:  Programs allow us to compress data on the basis of their regularities.
-  - combinatorial:  Programs can access the results of running other programs, as well as delete, duplicate, and rearrange these results.
+  - *combinatorial*:  Programs can access the results of running other programs, as well as delete, duplicate, and rearrange these results.
-  - hierarchical:  Programs have an intrinsic hierarchical organization and may be decomposed into subprograms."
+  - *hierarchical*:  Programs have an intrinsic hierarchical organization and may be decomposed into subprograms."

 "Alternative representations for procedural abstractions such as neural networks have serious downsides including opacity and inefficiency."

 "Challenges with programmatic representations:
-  - open-endedness:  In contrast to other knowledge representations in machine learning, programs may vary in size and “shape”, and there is no obvious problem-independent upper bound on program size.
+  - *open-endedness*:  In contrast to other knowledge representations in machine learning, programs may vary in size and “shape”, and there is no obvious problem-independent upper bound on program size.
 This makes it difficult to represent programs as points in a fixed-dimensional space, or learn programs with algorithms that assume such a space.
-  - over-representation:  Often syntactically distinct programs will be semantically identical (i.e. represent the same underlying behavior or functional mapping).
+  - *over-representation*:  Often syntactically distinct programs will be semantically identical (i.e. represent the same underlying behavior or functional mapping).
 Lacking prior knowledge, many algorithms will inefficiently sample semantically identical programs repeatedly.
-  - chaotic execution: Programs that are very similar, syntactically, may be very different, semantically.
+  - *chaotic execution*: Programs that are very similar, syntactically, may be very different, semantically.
 This presents difficulty for many heuristic search algorithms, which require syntactic and semantic distance to be correlated.
-  - high resource-variance:  Programs in the same space may vary greatly in the space and time they require to execute."
+  - *high resource-variance*:  Programs in the same space may vary greatly in the space and time they require to execute."

 "Limitations of program learning:
   - can't overrule no-free-lunch
     * averaged over all possible scoring functions
   - can't learn to model "arbitrary" Turing machines
   - can't scale up to large programs
     * without external guidance
     * without strong structural inductive bias
     * without relatedness to past problems"

 ----